What do a data jam, virtual reality, pens that can write in three dimensions, and a sandbox have in common? The 2017 APA Tech Zone, of course!

 Back for the third year in a row, the Tech Zone will be a main attraction at the APA 2017 National Planning Conference in New York City, May 6–9.
 The Tech Zone is supported in part through an educational partnership with Sidewalk Labs, an Alphabet company.

 In addition to presenting a number of exciting sessions on the Tech Zone Presentation Stage, Sidewalk Labs will be featuring Rohit Aggarwala, their co-head of labs, in a special plenary taking place directly after the opening keynote address.
 Aggarwala will be addressing how technology can change the content of city planning — how the availability of data and digital tools allow for new ways to design and manage urban spaces.

-Excited yet?
-We haven’t even scratched the surface yet!
-Check out some of the highlights below:
+Excited?
+We haven't even scratched the surface yet!
+Check out some of the highlights below.

 A 2016 attendee uses a 3D pen to create a bridge structure.
 Photo by Joe Szurszewski.

 Let your inner Frank Gehry loose and take home a souvenir when you create your own 3D masterpiece.